|

 no sense of making conscious nods to our past because Bill, Chris, and I

 were our own past.
 So, why should we?
-As for the commerciality of what we
+As for the commerciality of what

-view, “Will this be successful?”
+listen with the view, “Will this be successful?”

 Live Aid seems to me a pivotal moment in the band’s history both